bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 ## Code and Text Editors

-Web developers wouldn’t be able to do their jobs fast and efficiently without text editors.
+Web developers wouldn't be able to do their jobs fast and efficiently without text editors.
 A dev's text editor of choice is kind of a holy thing—once devs find a text editor they love, they tend to stick with it for the long haul.

 Which is why it's such an important decision.
 It's like a carpenter choosing his hammer, or a Jedi Knight choosing his lightsaber.
 The good news is you can't go wrong with any listed below: